Why is my bladder so small? And more on urinary urgency

 Woman unlocking door to get to bathroom to empty small bladder

-Urinary urgency is the feeling of a strong need to pee, often thought of as having a “small bladder”.
+Urinary urgency is the strong urge to urinate, often thought of as having a “small bladder”.
 This sensation can occur even when the bladder isn’t full.
-This often comes with an involuntary leakage of urine, also known as urge incontinence.
+This can happen even when the bladder isn’t full, leading to urinary incontinence, where any amount of urine, from a little to a lot of urine leaks involuntarily.

 • Volume: Most bladders (not pregnant) can hold up to 1.5-2 cups during the day and up to 4 cups at night